 Automated testing allows you to simulate the actions of a large number of users on more devices than a manual testing specialist can possibly cover in the same timeframe.
 And the higher your product’s level of test coverage, the higher the chance of detecting potential bugs in a timely manner.

 Make sure to test your product after introducing any significant changes.
 In this way, you can ensure early detection of bugs and errors and address them before they can cause severe damage.

 However, proper implementation of automated testing is impossible without having the right tools in place.
 In the next section, we discuss key criteria of the best automation testing tools to help you choose the automated testing tool or framework that will best fit your project’s needs.

 Top 10 Tools for Cross-Browser Testing

-You can start with determining your requirements for an automated testing tool and assessing your team’s skills.
+You can start with determining your requirements for automated tools for software testing and assessing your team’s skills.
 Then, you can evaluate different test automation tools and frameworks and their capabilities based on this information.

 1. Project requirements